MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/executing-lync-dialog-listener-and-lync-sdn-manager-services.md

     ![Lync SDN Manager properties](images/Dn785214.lync_sdn_mgr_properties(Office.15).png "Lync SDN Manager properties")

-### Verifying operations of Lync Dialog Listener service
+## Verify operations of Lync Dialog Listener service

 To confirm that the installation is successful, do the following: